In collaboration with the Dubbo School of Distance Education, we developed the dark sky education unit.

-Developed by Dubbo School of Distance Education, the dark sky education unit is a face to face, nine week, cross curriculum package available for all stage three teachers in 2019.
+The dark sky education unit is a face to face, nine week, cross curriculum package available for all stage three teachers.

-The competition will be judged by leading experts from the Department of Education, The Department of Planning and Environment and in the field of astronomy.
+The competition was judged by leading experts from the Department of Education, The Department of Planning, Industry and Environment and in the field of astronomy.